Generic Name: ferric carboxymaltose (FER ik kar BOX ee MAWL tose)

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 How is ferric carboxymaltose given?

-Ferric carboxymaltose is injected into a vein through an IV.
+Ferric carboxymaltose is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Ferric carboxymaltose is usually given in two doses, 7 days apart.
 Your doctor will determine whether you need a repeat course of these two doses.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when ferric carboxymaltose is injected.